Historic Commission

 The purpose of the Historic Commission shall be as follows:

-1. Promote awareness of the city’s history and appreciation for the city’s heritage among the citizens of the city.
+1. Promote awareness of and advocate for the city's history and appreciation for the city's heritage among the citizens of the city; and

-3. Provide liaison between the city and groups involved in historic preservation.
+2. Provide liaison between the city and groups interested in the city’s history; and

-4. Recommend to the City Council appropriate historic programs and projects.
+3. Recommend to the city council appropriate historic programs and projects; and

-5. Inform and educate the citizens of Wheaton concerning the historic and architectural heritage of the city by publishing appropriate maps, newsletters, brochures, and pamphlets, and by holding programs and seminars.
+4. Inform and educate the citizens of Wheaton concerning the historic and architectural heritage of the city by publishing appropriate maps, newsletters, brochures, and pamphlets, and by holding programs and seminars; and

-6. Offer opportunity for property owners, owner-initiated, to have their properties recognized and identified as historically and architecturally significant properties, structures, and areas.
+5. Offer an opportunity for property owners, owner-initiated, to have their properties recognized and identified as historically and architecturally significant properties, structures, and areas.

 Meetings